A Guidance and Maneuvering Control System Design with Anti-collision Using Stream Functions with Vortex Flows for Autonomous Marine Vessels: Conclusions

 This paper presented a method to accomplish autonomous guidance and stepwise path planning with anti-collision and COLREGs compliance.
 The stream function, augmented with vortex flows, is adopted to generate waypoints.
 The method was integrated with a path generation algorithm using B\'{e}zier curves, which formulates a quadratic programming problem to minimize the path length between two waypoints.
 The dynamics of the marine vessel is taken into account by adding constraints on path curvature.
 A backstepping-based maneuvering control design, resulting in a cascade structure in the error states, was performed to achieve path following.
 The system has been demonstrated through simulations, where six scenarios were presented, including overtaking, head-on, crossing, and complex situations.

 In future, more COLREGs rules and other regulations can be used to assess the proposed methods.
 By incorporating more rules, increasingly complex situations can be studied.
 The system can also be tested under model uncertainties and environmental disturbances.
 It would be interesting to add a motion prediction module to estimate obstacles' trajectories, and assess the robustness of the proposed methods.
 Besides, inter-vessel communication during COLREGs situations should be incorporated into the design.
+In addition, the complex marine environment and shipboard power/propulsion should be considered in future studies by including the uncertain current speed, wave spectrum, and thruster configuration and capacity.